 Colchester Town railway station is also situated just off the roundabout.

 The junction is partially signalised and has a complex arrangement, particularly on the north side, where vehicles have to cross the roundabout approach lanes on St Botolph’s Street to gain access to the Britannia Way car park.

 The Magistrates' Court car park and the railway accessible parking bays are directly off the roundabout which leads to further safety issues for both drivers and pedestrians.

 Essex County Council is committed to improving the area and funding is available to provide improvements to vehicular traffic, buses, pedestrians and cyclists along the A134 Southway corridor and St Botolph’s Circus.

 The roundabout is often congested with traffic and this will continue to worsen if improvements are not made.

 The junction currently experiences significant congestion in peak hours.
 During this time, the average vehicle speeds are below 50% of off-peak times where traffic is free-flowing.

-The traffic data analysis undertaken shows that the junction currently experiences significant congestion in the peak hours, with average vehicle speeds reduced to below 50% of the free flow speeds.
-In addition, a collision analysis found that the majority of the collisions in the study area were concentrated around St Botolph’s Circus roundabout.
-Vulnerable road user safety within this area is poor, with 11 of the 18 reported injury collisions involving pedestrians, cyclists or powered two-wheeler users.
+A collision analysis found that most of the collisions in the study area were concentrated around St Botolph’s Circus roundabout.
+Safety for vulnerable road users within this area is poor.
+11 of the 18 reported injury collisions involved pedestrians, pedal cyclists or powered two-wheeler users (such as motorcycles).